 Typically though Thanksgiving was held on the final Thursday of November.
 But in 1939 there were five Thursdays in November.

 So, it was declared that Thanksgiving would take place on the last but one Thursday.

-It is believed that President Franklin D Roosevelt declared this date as to give merchants more time to sell their goods in the lead up to Christmas.
+It is believed that President Franklin D Roosevelt declared this date to give merchants more time to sell their goods in the lead-up to Christmas.